bitdessin/JustDeepIt/docs/source/implementation/is.rst

 Training
 --------

-Method :func:`train <justdeepit.models.IS.train>` is used for the model training and requires at least two arguments to specify the annotations and folder containing the training images.
+Method :meth:`train <justdeepit.models.IS.train>` is used for the model training and requires at least two arguments to specify the annotations and folder containing the training images.
 Annotations can be specified in a single file in the COCO format or a folder containing multiple files in the Pascal VOC format.
 Training process requires a GPU environment if MMDetection is chosen as the backend because it only supports this training approach in the current version of MMDetection.
-To check the detailed usage of method :func:`train <justdeepit.models.IS.train>` and all its arguments, refer to the corresponding API documentation.
+To check the detailed usage of method :meth:`train <justdeepit.models.IS.train>` and all its arguments, refer to the corresponding API documentation.